 Fully qualified doctors are in short supply in Tanzania so a near-qualified medical student from UK can make a huge contribution to the locality chosen for their elective.
 FUM's experience is that the experience is likely to have an equally great impact on the individual.

-In March/April this year two more UK doctors, this time from Exeter University Medical School, will spend their 'elective' training period at Urambo Hospital.
-They will be accommodated at Urambo FDC, in Devon House, which is within walking distance of the hospital.
+In March/April this year two more UK doctors, this time from Exeter University Medical School, spent their 'elective' training period at Urambo Hospital.
+They were accommodated at Urambo FDC, in Devon House, which is within walking distance of the hospital.

-Doctors Harry Theron (left) and Ben Kodiatt will spend about 6 weeks under the supervison of the hospital Director gaining invaluable experience of the sort of medical problems faced by people in developing countries such as Tanzania.
-Equally, after 6 years of medical training, they are almost fully qualified UK doctors so will be of great assistance giving much needed support to the under-staffed hospital.
+Doctors Harry Theron (left) and Ben Kodiatt spent about 6 weeks under the supervison of the hospital Director gaining invaluable experience of the sort of medical problems faced by people in developing countries such as Tanzania.
+Equally, after 6 years of medical training, they were almost fully qualified UK doctors so were of great assistance giving much needed support to the under-staffed hospital.
 Definitely a win-win situation.

-FUM support As usual FUM will arrange their collection from the airport, transit stay in Dar es Salaam and onward travel to Urambo.
-FUM will also arrange travel around Urambo District, visiting some village clinics that FUM supports.
+FUM support As usual FUM arranged their collection from the airport, transit stay in Dar es Salaam and onward travel to Urambo.
+FUM also arranged travel around Urambo District, visiting some village clinics that FUM supports.
 We will be particularly interested to hear their accounts of developments at Kamalendi, Kiloleni and Usisya clinics which we 'adopted' in 2017.

 In April/May 2017 three UK doctors from UCL spent their 'elective' at Urambo Hospital providing much needed extra support there, as well as gaining hugely themselves from the experience.